Vibrant coral reef in the Red Sea near Sharm el-Sheikh with tropical fish

 Things I wish I'd known before my first visit.

-- Bring Cash: Small US dollar bills work everywhere and save exchange headaches.
-Bring $1, $5, and $10 bills for tips, taxis, and market purchases.
+• Bring Cash: Small US dollar bills work everywhere and save exchange headaches.
+Bring $1, $5, and $10 bills for tips, taxis, and purchases.
 ATMs exist but lines can be long.

-- Water Shoes: Rocky beach entries and potential sea urchins make water shoes essential for reef snorkeling.
+• Water Shoes: Rocky entries and potential sea urchins make water shoes essential for reef snorkeling.
 They also protect against sharp coral.

-- Modest Dress: While resorts are relaxed, cover shoulders and knees when visiting Old Market or venturing beyond tourist areas.
+• Modest Dress: While resorts are relaxed, cover shoulders and knees when visiting the bazaar or venturing beyond tourist areas.
 This shows respect and avoids unwanted attention.

-- Bargaining: Expected in markets and with taxi drivers.
+• Bargaining: Expected with local stall owners and taxi drivers.
 Start at 50% of asking price and negotiate cheerfully.
 Walking away often brings the price down.

-- Photography: Always ask before photographing people.
+• Underwater Cameras: Always ask before capturing images of people.
 Military and government installations are off-limits.
-Underwater cameras or phones in waterproof cases capture amazing reef memories.
+Waterproof phone cases capture amazing reef memories.

-- Book Diving in Advance: If you're a certified diver, book dive excursions before arrival.
-Popular sites fill quickly, and pre-booking ensures you don't miss Ras Mohammed or Tiran Island.
+• Book Diving in Advance: If you are a certified diver, book dive excursions before arrival.
+Popular sites fill quickly, and pre-booking ensures you do not miss Ras Mohammed or Tiran Island.

 Frequently Asked Questions

-A: Ships anchor offshore in Sharm el-Sheikh Bay and tender passengers to the marina at Sharm el Maya.
+Ships anchor offshore in Sharm el-Sheikh Bay and tender passengers to the marina at Sharm el Maya.
 The tender ride takes 15-20 minutes and offers beautiful views of the Sinai mountains.
+Tender tickets are distributed onboard — arrive early on busy days to avoid long waits.

-A: Absolutely — it's one of the world's premier diving destinations.
+Absolutely — it is one of the world's premier diving destinations.
 Ras Mohammed National Park and Tiran Island offer spectacular coral reefs, diverse marine life, and excellent year-round visibility.
-Even beginners can enjoy outstanding snorkeling from many beaches.
+Even beginners can enjoy outstanding snorkeling from many of the protected bays.

-A: The Egyptian Pound (EGP) is official, but US dollars and euros are widely accepted in tourist areas.
+The Egyptian Pound (EGP) is official, but US dollars and euros are widely accepted in tourist areas.
 Bring small bills ($1, $5, $10) for tips and purchases.
-ATMs available but often have lines.
+ATMs are available but often have queues on port days.

-A: Yes.
-Many beaches have gentle, shallow entry points ideal for beginners.
+Yes.
+Many shores have gentle, shallow entry points ideal for beginners.
 Organized snorkel tours provide flotation devices and guides.
 Start at protected bays before venturing to reef walls.
-Always snorkel with a buddy.
+Always snorkel with a buddy and wear reef-safe sunscreen.